WilliamLinZh/school-admin/README.md

 Or

-Package and run admin-0.0.1-SNAPSHOT.jar in docker compose
+Package and run application (admin-0.0.1-SNAPSHOT.jar) in docker compose if docker installed and started

-Package via command line `mvn package` if maven installed or via IDE
+Package application via IDE or via command line `mvn package` if independent maven installed, then execute following commands:

 `docker-compose down`